 Will the Gallery shops remain open?

-The Gallery’s onsite shops will close from 29 June 2020.
+The Gallery’s onsite shops will close.
 However, the online shop will continue to operate throughout the closure period selling a wide range of unique prints, gifts and books www.npg.org.uk/shop

 How much is the project costing?